The Wordpress Gutenberg editor

 How you actually create each article is an interesting topic that nobody thinks about until the first time they try it.
 I certainly didn't.

-I downloaded and installed Wordpress, then installed a thee, and then when I went to write an article I thought... how the heck does this work?
-What are all these accessory things?
+The first time I downloaded and installed WordPress, then installed a theme, and then when I went to write an article, I thought… how the heck does this work?
+What are all these plugin things and how do I configure them?

-Do you want to control exactly what it looks like, or do you want a set it-and-forget it design?
+Do you want to control exactly what it looks like, or do you want a set-and-forget design?

-Wordpress is one of the most easiest-to-customize platforms out there.
+WordPress is one of the easiest-to-customize platforms out there.

 Is this website going to get really big one day?